We are constantly telling ourselves stories.

 Do you ever feel like you’re treading water?

-During the last few years of my previous career at a public library, I felt like I was treading water.
+During the last few years at the library, I felt like I was treading water.
 I was putting in the effort and doing the best I could.
 However, I didn’t feel like I was going where I wanted to go.
-I began to feel out of sorts with the work that was expected in my role.
+I began to feel out of sorts with the work that was expected in my role and the environment I was in.

-There were new challenges and new opportunities put in my path, so I kept on treading water, and eventually became quite skilled at it.
-That made it harder to move on, even though I knew it wasn’t where I wanted to be.
+There were new challenges and new opportunities put in my path, so I kept on treading water.
+Eventually, I became quite skilled at it.
+However, that meant at the end of the work day, I was done.
+Exhausted.
+Depleted.

 The Bargaining Phase